nprice1/blog/content/post/typescript-react-redux-chat.md

 will map any of our action creators to the props of our component.
 So in this case we are expecting to get an `addUser()` function that takes a username and a WebSocket.
 Finally, the `OwnState` interface defines what the component state will be that isn't pulled from our Redux store.
+This component will be keeping track of the current username and whether or not the sign in form has been submitted in its state.

 Now let's look at the two map functions: